galikbence/genome_annotation/README.md

   ## 7. Annotating protein coding genes

- Now we have all the protein coding genes
+ Now we have all the protein coding genes from Section 6.
+We will annotate structural and functional features of the coding sequences (or you can use the proteins).
+One of the most popular approach is to annotate the gene of interes based on similarity unsing [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+If you have to  align thousands of sequnces you can use the local version and you can prepare a custom database by colleting all __well annotated__ proteins/transcripts from closely related species or you can use the [UniProtKB/Swiss-Prot]() database.

     ### BLAST